| VICUS.COM

 before most health-care practitioners accept many of these purported

+benefits.
 What can be said with confidence is that pycnogenol is

 an active flavonoid with promising actions on the heart and blood